Patrick Sabongui

-Patrick Sabongui (born January 9, 1975) is a Canadian actor, stunt performer, theatre actor, and drama teacher.
-He is also known for his role as David Singh in the CW series The Flash.
+Patrick Sabongui (born January 9, 1975) is a Canadian actor, stunt performer, and drama teacher.
+He is known for playing David Singh in The Flash.

 Personal life

 Born to an Egyptian family, Sabongui obtained a BFA in drama for human development at Concordia University.
 In 2005 he earned a Master of Fine Arts in acting from the University of California, Irvine.

 Sabongui lives in Los Angeles and Vancouver with his wife, Kyra Zagorsky, whom he married on August 5, 2002, and their two children.